pweingar/BASIC816/language.md

 Executes a collection of statements that can be on multiple lines.
 This construct is used in IF/THEN/ELSE statements to let them span lines.

+### CLR

+Clear all storage.
+Delete all variables and all allocated data.

+### CLS

+Clear the screen and move the cursor to the home position.

 ### DO [WHILE *CONDITION* | UNTIL *CONDITION*] *STATEMENTS* LOOP [WHILE *CONDITION* | UNTIL *CONDITION*]